srajiang/great-escape/README.md

 # Great Bento Escape

 You are a little tamago roll trying to escape the bento.
-Don't fall off the sushi platters and get points for leaping successfuly to freedom.
+Get points for leaping successfully from platter to platter in a bid for your freedom.
+Don't fall off the sushi platters!

 ## Background